opnfv/apex/docs/release/installation/upstream.rst

 Scenarios and Deploy Settings for Upstream Deployments
 ------------------------------------------------------

-The deploy settings and scenarios included with the Gambia release of Apex will be supported as deemed by the `OPNFV Scenarios in Apex`_ section of this guide.
+The deploy settings and scenarios included with the Hunter release of Apex will be supported as deemed by the `OPNFV Scenarios in Apex`_ section of this guide.
-Each of these scenarios has been tested by Apex over the Gambia release, and using those deploy settings will control which upstream artifacts are pulled at deploy time.
+Each of these scenarios has been tested by Apex over the Hunter release, and using those deploy settings will control which upstream artifacts are pulled at deploy time.
 By specifying different versions of OpenStack, ODL, or other components in the deploy settings, different upstream artifacts may be downloaded